-5. If a student is selected for verification by King or by the federal processor, personal and financial data will need to be submitted by the applicants to receive financial aid assistance.
-Included in the required verification documentation is a verification worksheet and income tax transcripts from all dependent students and their parents, and from all independent students and their spouses.
+5. If a student is selected for verification by King or by the federal processor, additional information will be requested.
+Included in the required verification documentation are the verification worksheet, and IRS income tax transcripts.
+The Financial Aid Office may request additional information necessary to determine eligibility.